Jenni Rivera: Death and funeral

 Rivera died in an aircraft accident in the early hours of December 9, 2012, when the Learjet 25 she was traveling in with six others crashed near Monterrey, Mexico.
 She was in the city to perform at Monterrey Arena the previous evening.
-After holding a press conference at the end of the show, she and four other staff and two pilots departed from Monterrey Airport at around 3:20am local time on December 9 to fly to Toluca, Mexico, for an appearance on La Voz...
-México.
+After holding a press conference at the end of the show, she and four other staff and two pilots departed from Monterrey Airport at around 3:20am local time on December 9 to fly to Toluca, Mexico, for an appearance on La Voz, a Mexican singing competition TV series.
 Around 15 minutes later, contact with the jet was lost, and later in the day its wreckage was found near Iturbide, Nuevo León.
 There were no survivors.

 A public memorial service was held at the Gibson Amphitheatre on December 19, 2012.
 Rivera was buried on December 31, 2012, at All Souls Cemetery in Long Beach, California.
 Her father told Telemundo that legal issues had caused this delay.
 Her death made international headlines for weeks.

 The investigation by the Mexican authorities, assisted by the U.S. National Transportation Safety Board, (normal protocol when a U.S. aircraft or U.S. citizen is affected) was closed in December 2014, without determining the cause of the crash.
 The aircraft had completely disintegrated after hitting the ground in a nosedive at speeds of approximately 1,000 mph, and the flight recorder was destroyed in the impact, while the cockpit voice recorder was never found.
 The probable cause was stated to be "loss of control of the aircraft for undetermined reasons."